WMT-Chat-task/chat-task-2024-results/README.md

-This repositoy includes the **automatic evaluation** results of the WMT 2024 chat shared task submissions.
+This repositoy includes the **automatic and human evaluation** results of the WMT 2024 chat shared task submissions.

 The results are presented in excel sheets with **one sheet per language pair**.
 It includes the following: